Lead-time & Latest News Page

 Will you measure our house for us?

-For the parts delivery service I offer, just like with any lumber yard delivery, this does not include a free evaluation of how much parts you will need.
-If you are not able to figure that out for yourself, you have no business attempting to install your own gutters.
-It is one qualifier that I insist on, since all my potential client have gotten horribly offended at the notion of me charging to get exact measurements for them and evaluate their needs, as well as providing my advice for improvements.
+Just like with any lumber yard delivery this parts delivery service I offer does not include a free evaluation of how many parts you'll need.
+Think of it as a qualifier.
+If you are not able to figure this out for yourself, maybe you have no business attempting to install your own gutters.
+For a fee I will offer my service to get exact measurements for you and evaluate your needs, as well as providing my advice for improvements to your gutter system for better function and longevity that you may not have considered.
+That fee would be $100 an hour plus a $50 an hour transportation fee for over 15 miles distance from our place in SW Portland.

-This chart will help you be able to chart your house for gutters and make an order of all the parts you would need.
+This chart above will help you be able to chart your house for gutters and submit an order of the parts you'll need.
 Print it out, fill it in and send it to me as a scanned digital image file through e-mail for corrections or adjustments.
-Or you can still snail-mail it to me and I will work it out.
+Or you can still snail-mail it to me and I will work it out with you as swiftly as possible.
 Digital photos of your house will also be very helpful if you don't mind some free advice.

 .